-Jonathan Todres is Professor of Law at Georgia State University College of Law.
-His research centers on children’s rights and child well-being.
-He has authored numerous publications on child trafficking and related forms of exploitation, implementation of children’s rights law, economic and social rights, and legal and cultural constructs of childhood.
-He is co-author of Human Rights in Children’s Literature: Imagination and the Narrative of Law (Oxford University Press, 2016) and co-editor of The U.N.
-Convention on the Rights of the Child: An Analysis of Treaty Provisions and Implications of US Ratification (Transnational, 2006).
-Todres serves as a regular advisor to nongovernmental organizations working on legislative and policy initiatives to address children’s rights issues.
-He lectures frequently on children’s rights and has presented testimony before the U.N.
-Committee on the Rights of the Child and at congressional briefings in the U.S. House of Representatives and U.S. Senate on child trafficking and other children’s rights issues.
-Since 2012, Todres has served on three committees of the National Academies of Sciences, Engineering, and Medicine—two addressing bullying prevention, and one on commercial sexual exploitation and sex trafficking of minors in the United States.
-He is a Fellow of the American Bar Foundation.
-Todres holds a J.D. from Columbia Law School and a B.A.
+Jonathan Todres is a Distinguished University Professor and Professor of Law at Georgia State University College of Law.
+His research focuses on children’s rights and child well-being.
+He has authored numerous publications on child trafficking and related forms of child exploitation, the implementation of children’s rights law, human rights education, and legal and cultural constructs of childhood.
+He is co-author of "Preventing Child Trafficking: A Public Health Approach" (Johns Hopkins University Press, 2019) and "Human Rights in Children’s Literature: Imagination and the Narrative of Law" (Oxford University Press, 2016).
+Professor Todres serves as a regular advisor to nongovernmental organizations working to address various children’s rights issues.
+He is also a member of the Board on Children, Youth, and Families of the National Academies of Sciences, Engineering, and Medicine.
+Professor Todres is a past chair of both the Section on International Human Rights and the Section on Children and the Law of the Association of American Law Schools.
+In 2018, he served as a Fulbright Scholar in residence at University College Cork in Ireland.
+He holds a J.D. from Columbia Law School and a B.A.
 (International Development) from Clark University.